Tubi TV is an American-based free streaming service that is trying to compete with industry giants Netflix and Hulu.

 - I saw the same Sam’s Club commercial featuring Olympic runner Usain Bolt during all five commercial breaks.
-That was annoying, but I found a way to potentially fix it.
+That was annoying, but I found a way to fix it.
 On the bottom-right corner of the screen, there is an “i” that you can touch for more information on the ad.
 That screen gives you an option to both report a commercial and ask to stop seeing it.

-- Another issue I had with the ads was the unpredictability of their arrival in your viewing experience.
+- Another issue I had with the ads was the unpredictability of their arrival.
 With some other free services, such as IMDb TV, you can look at the progress bar on the content and see little notches that signify an upcoming commercial interruption.
-Tubi, on the other hand, inserted them into the content without warning.
+Tubi, on the other hand, inserts them into the content without warning.

-- Once you are in a commercial break, there is a way to track how much longer it will take until the content returns.
+- Once you’re in a commercial break, there is a way to track how much longer it will take until the content returns.
 In the lower-left portion of your screen, there is a small circular graphic that says “ad.”
 As the commercials play, a red progress bar wraps around the circle as pictured below.
 Once it returns to the top, the content resumes.

 Tubi’s user interface is pretty straightforward on all platforms and easy to navigate.
 The homepage is clean and features a myriad of categories from which to choose content.